 Disruption From Pandemic - In early 2020, a novel strain of coronavirus (COVID-19) became prevalent throughout the world.
 The COVID-19 outbreak has caused business disruption through mandated social distancing and voluntary closings of multiple businesses and organizations worldwide.
 As a result, the Organization has adapted how it is conducting its programmatic work.
 Working remotely through virtual platforms has enabled the Organization to continue advancing its programs, while reducing certain costs.
-Due to the cost savings resulting from these adaptations in conducting the programmatic work, subsequent to year end, a donor elected to reduce its existing multiple-year grant commitment by \$200,000.
-Future payments made by the donor on the outstanding grant receivable totaling approximately \$3,500,000 at December 31, 2020 will be reduced by \$200,000, and the Organization will recognize a \$200,000 loss on the grant adjustment during the year ended December 31, 2021.
-This amount is included in the donor restricted funding not scheduled to be used within the next year in the Liquidity and Availability table above.
+Due to the cost savings resulting from these adaptations in conducting the programmatic work, a donor elected to reduce its existing multiple-year grant commitment by \$200,000.
+Payments made by the donor on the outstanding grant receivable totaling approximately \$3,500,000 at December 31, 2020 were reduced by \$200,000, and the Organization recognized a \$200,000 loss on the grant adjustment during the current year.
 Management continues to monitor events and conditions as they unfold and has established strategies to respond accordingly.
 However, the full financial impact to Organization's continuing operations cannot be reasonably estimated at this time.

-Notes to Consolidated Financial Statements For the Years Ended December 31, 2020 and 2019
+Notes to Consolidated Financial Statements For the Years Ended December 31, 2021 and 2020